A A Milne

 David Abbott began his career as an advertising copywriter and went on to found one of the U.K.'s outstanding advertising agencies, Abbott Mead Vickers.
 He is widely recognized as one of the industry's most deservedly celebrated creative directors.
 This book, many years in the making, is his first novel.

-Sally Abbott is a former journalist and a PR Director who lives in Melbourne with her partner.
+Sally Abbott is a former journalist and a PR Director who lives in Central Victoria with her partner.
 She was the inaugural winner of The Richell Prize for Emerging Writers in 2015.
 CLOSING DOWN is her first novel.

 Sarah Abell started her career as a BBC News trainee and spent seven years working as an on-screen reporter for programmes such as Breakfast News and Working Lunch.
 She has spent the last seven years working in relationships education, helping to develop courses and resources for use with individuals, couples and families.
 She met her husband David on a counselling course and they have been married five years.
 Together they present courses about relationships.
 Sarah currently writes the weekly 'Inside Out' column for The Telegraph.